qw-scripts/.github/profile/README.md

 </p>

 ## qw-scripts
 Passionate developer who loves providing fun and quality resources.
-All OSS and entirely free for the FiveM community to use and enjoy.
+Everything here is for the community to use and enjoy.

 You can ask for support in our Discord server